 Like most things in Istanbul, the Mosque’s design represents the merging of two cultures: the Byzantine (Roman) and the Ottoman.
 The epic dome of the Mosque is supported by the smaller semi-domes, mirroring the style of the Byzantine Hagia Sophia, while the pencil-sharp minarets lend the structure a distinctly Islamic look.

 More then just a Mosque, Suleimaniye was designed as a complex of buildings, including a hospital, a school, a hammam, a Qur’an school and a public kitchen to feed the poor.
 Though the most interesting additions to the mosque are the two mausoleums that house the tombs of Sultan Suleiman, his wife, Roxelana.
 And to top it all off, the views from this hilltop Mosque are some of the best in Istanbul.

 Contributed by Margarita Steinhardt from The Wildlife Diaries

 Sultan Qaboos Grand Mosque in Oman

-The Grand Mosque in Muscat was built by order of Sultan Qaboos bin Said al Said and opened in 2001 in honor of his 30th anniversary of the rule in Oman It’s sleek modern design and contemporary Islamic architecture feel understated compared to the splendor and beauty inside the main male prayer hall.
+The Grand Mosque in Muscat was built by the order of Sultan Qaboos bin Said al Said and opened in 2001 in honor of his 30th anniversary of the rule in Oman.
+It’s a sleek modern design and contemporary Islamic architecture feels understated compared to the splendor and beauty inside the main male prayer hall.

 The main dome stands 90m high and is home to the world’s largest crystal chandelier, with 34 smaller replicas to be found in other parts of the building.
 It also houses the second-largest hand-loomed Iranian carpet in the world.